microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/shiftsroledefinition.md

 ---
 title: "shiftsRoleDefinition resource type"
-description: "A single role's definition in a Shifts schedule."
+description: "A definition for a single role in a schedule in the Shifts app in Teams."
 author: "galalalym"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"